University of Wisconsin Stout | Wisconsin's Polytechnic University

 No travel to campus required.
 Because this class is online and open to you 24/7, you may participate from your home or work computer during hours that are flexible and convenient for your work and family schedule and responsibilities.

 The class is highly interactive with a significant discussion component.
 All discussion postings, projects and assignments will be submitted via the course discussion board and dropbox.
 Activities are conducted according to a schedule with specific due dates each week; this is not a self-paced class.
-There are optional "live" office hour chat sessions with the instructor.

 The School of Education reserves the right to cancel classes that do not meet minimum enrollment requirements.

 "This course not only helped me internalize the theoretical foundations of Instructional Design but enabled me to speak the language of the profession, which made all the difference at my job interview.
 Ultimately, this program provided the launchpad for my career as an Instructional Designer."

 ~ Gini Gorlinski, Arts and Culture Editor at Britannica

 "I am inspired!
 Then there is the part about the instructor as a person that I enjoyed... his sense of humor, attentiveness, and encouragement throughout our learning.
 This combination of good things made my experience of taking EDUC 765 valuable and even enjoyable."